 - I like her.
 She could come along if she so wanted.

 - We will meet you all at 20:00h.

 - You guys/you all/Y’all best get going now.
 (In English the second person plural of ‘you‘ is the same as the singular so most people in informal occasions will say ‘you guys’ (UK) and ‘Y‘all’ (USA).
 Or just ‘you’ which is more formal.

-- They love mashed potato.
+- They love mashed potatoes.

 Object pronouns: me, you, him/her/it, us, you, them

 - Daniel and Sally are good people and they adore me.
-(Here, ‘Daniel and sally’ are the subjects of the sentence and ‘me‘ is the object of the sentence, hence the object pronoun).
+(Here, ‘Daniel and Sally’ are the subjects of the sentence and ‘me‘ is the object of the sentence, hence the object pronoun).

 - My boss likes you and will keep you on board.